BDXBB/kurdish-subtitles/Readme.md

 ## Optional: Use Your Own Google API Key 🔑

-Sometimes because of high usage maybe your IP might get temporarily blocked from using Google's translation service
+Sometimes because of high usage maybe your IP might get temporarily blocked or banned from using Google's translation service

 So To avoid this you can just use your own Google Translate API key **From google cloud console**